Voter Registration In Massachusetts

 Primary Elections In Massachusetts

 Massachusetts has open primaries.
-Any registered voter can participate in primary elections, regardless of political party.
+Registered unaffiliated voters may choose one party's primary ballot to vote on and will remain unaffiliated for future elections.
+Voters enrolled with a party must vote in their party’s primary.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In Massachusetts